 The Saint: Striped Double-Breasted Blazer

-Moore’s first double-breasted blazer, which he wears in the final series of The Saint, is an unusual cloth of navy with alternating narrow and wide fancy stripes in grey and/or muted red.
-It’s difficult to make out the true colours of the stripes, but the stripes are not the kind that would be found on a business suit, and that is why they are effective on this blazer.
+Moore’s first double-breasted blazer, which he wears in the final series of The Saint, is an unusual cloth of navy herringbone with thick green and orange stripes—there are two green stripes to one orange stripe.
+These stripes are not the kind that would be found on a business suit, and that is why they are effective on this blazer.
 Moore wouldn’t dare wear a pinstriped of chalk striped jacket as a blazer!

 This blazer by Cyril Castle features his signature double-breasted cut with a narrow wrap (overlap), which lends Moore a slim yet athletic shape.
 It has soft shoulders, a full chest and a suppressed waist with double vents, hacking pockets, and gauntlet cuffs.
 Pictured here in the final 1969 episode of The Saint titled “The World Beater”, Moore wears it with grey flannel trousers, his typical cream cocktail cuff shirt of the time made by Frank Foster and a silver satin tie.
 In another episode he wears it with an unusual roll-neck shirt that has double cuffs.